 Is a garage conversion worth it?

 The answer is yes, doing garage conversion can add up to 10% to the total value of your house, especially if it is well maintained and designed well.
-If you’re wishing to create extra living space in your house, then doing garage conversion would be worth doing.
+If you wish to create extra living space in your house, then doing a garage conversion would be worth doing.
 However, you will need to figure out whether you have enough storage area throughout your house to compensate and you’ll need to consider the points below.

 Converting Garages, Attics & Basements.
 More than four hundred photographs and illustrations complement a complete guide to converting a garage, attic, or basement into usable extra living space.